gbadedata/swiftdeploy/README.md

 ## Project Requirements Covered

-SwiftDeploy satisfies the Stage 4A and Stage 4B task requirements as follows:
+SwiftDeploy satisfies the Stage A and Stage B task requirements as follows:

 | Requirement | Implementation |
 |---|---|